 NUT FREE PESTO RECIPE

-Pesto is a tried and true, no-cook sauce that is amazing on just about everything!
+Nut free pesto is a tried and true, no-cook sauce that is amazing on just about everything!
 I love a fresh nut free pesto tossed with hot pasta, or drizzling it over some fresh sliced tomatoes.
-Pesto is also great with potatoes, and I have added this nut free pesto to Air Fryer Potatoes many times.
+Nut free pesto is also great with potatoes, and I have added this nut free pesto to Air Fryer Potatoes many times.

-Herby, fresh, green basil is the star of this pesto show, and is accented with garlic, olive oil, and our allergy friendly ingredient, sunflower seeds.
+Herby, fresh, green basil is the star of this nut free pesto show, and is accented with garlic, olive oil, and our allergy friendly ingredient, sunflower seeds.

 Sunflower seeds are a great substitute for nuts in many different recipes, and in nut free pesto they are absolutely perfect.
 I'm a huge fan of sunflower seeds in SunButter, and use it for sandwiches, desserts, and recipes like my Thai Lettuce Wraps.

-This vegan pesto recipe uses whole, roasted sunflower seeds and is absolutely perfect, no nuts needed.
+This vegan nut free pesto recipe uses whole, roasted sunflower seeds and is absolutely perfect, no nuts needed.

 INGREDIENTS IN NUT FREE PESTO